ngolatka/electronics/usb-nimh-charger/README.md

 # usb-nimh-charger

 ## Description
-An extremely simple charging circuit for a NiMH cell, powered by 5V from a USB port.
+An extremely simple charging circuit for a single NiMH cell, powered by 5V from a USB port.

-Because NiMH cells can be trickle charged at around 1/3 C indefinitely, this circuit does not utilize any sophisticated way to detect the state of charge.
+Because a NiMH cell can be trickle charged at around 1/3 C indefinitely, this circuit does not utilize any sophisticated way to detect the state of charge.
 It will simply trickle charge the cell continuously.